 The Freedom of Custom Layouts

-With the Repository Layouts Add-on you are no-longer limited to Maven-centric module handling - Artifactory allows you to take full control over the layout used by each repository and use layout definitions to identify module artifacts and descriptors.
-By using repository layouts, Artifactory can offer these smart module management facilities for any build technology:
+With the Repository Layouts Add-on, Artifactory allows you to take full control over the layout used by each repository and uses layout definitions to identify module artifacts and descriptors.
+By using repository layouts, Artifactory offers these smart module management facilities for any build technology:

 Modules and Path Patterns used by Repository Layouts

 To support smart module management, Artifactory must construct module information for stored files.
-Artifactory construct this information based on path pattern information defined as part of Repository Layout configuration (detailed below).
+Artifactory constructs this information based on path pattern information defined as part of the Repository Layout configuration (detailed below).